City-of-Helsinki/keycloak-json-logger/README.md

 ***Logging with default settings***

-Keycloak_json_logger use org.jboss.loggin.Logger, configured in Keycloak's standalone.xml )or standalone-ha.xml) configuration file.
-By default, after deployment, it uses "root-logger" and logs to both to console (stdout) and to  'server.log' file in $KEYCLOAK_DIR/standalone/logs folder.
+Keycloak_json_logger uses org.jboss.loggin.Logger, configured in Keycloak's standalone.xml (or standalone-ha.xml) configuration file.
+By default, after deployment,"root-logger" is used and it logs to both to console (stdout) and to  'server.log' file in $KEYCLOAK_DIR/standalone/logs folder.

 Furthermore, by default, the root-logger formats each log line so that there are timestamp, loglevel, etc. information in front of actual json message, which means that Filebeat's automatic JSON decoding cannot be used.